We Love the 88 Acres We Call Home

 NNU's campus life is vibrant, but if you want to get off campus, Nampa, Idaho is a bustling community of 80,000 located just 20 minutes from downtown Boise.
-Check out the map below for what you will find when you venture off NNU's campus and you might:
+Check out the map below for what you will find when you venture off NNU's campus.

 Think a brick is a red stone block?
 Think again.
 Read on for definitions of commonly used campus words and phrases.